chriskrez/BrutusSSH/README.md

 ### Electron Application

-The first tool which analyzes SSH log files has a graphical interface, too.
+The first tool, which analyzes SSH log files, has a graphical interface, too.
 It visualizes statistical information, that is extracted from the access log, such as usernames, IPs and countries of origin.

 #### Installation